 This project aims to explore the potential of a low-cost water sensor in monitoring work.
 Its performance was compared with a traditional water sensor.
 Low-cost sensor showed good accuracy.
 With acceptable accuracy and affordability, the low-cost sensor is worth for further testing and use in monitoring.

 Project leads: Perrine Hamel (Principal Investigator), Ding Ning (PhD student)

 Publication: Ding,N., Hamel.,P., Zhu,Q., Cherqui,F., Bertrand-Krajewski, J.L.
 (2022)

-Deforestation and unplanned development increase flood risk, with impacts on lives, livelihoods, and built infrastructure.
-Understanding the conditions in which natural ecosystems and land management help to mitigate flood risks and incorporating this knowledge into planning are high-priority goals for many decision-makers globally.
-Working with the Disaster Analytics group at the Asian School of the Environment, we are advancing research on two fronts: modelling riverine flooding in response to changes in land management, and modelling flood exposure and risk.
+Deforestation and unplanned development increase flood risk.
+This project aims to understand the conditions needed to mitigate the risks and incorporate them into urban planning.
+Research is advanced in modelling riverine flooding in response to changes in land management and flood exposure & risk.
 Current work focuses on a case study in the Chindwin Basin, Myanmar.